-- Example Question: Predict whether your former employee will be successful in the position for which they are being considered.
+Predict whether your former employee will be successful in the position for which they are being considered.
 (Got a crystal ball, anyone?)
 You can't possibly answer this question.
-Even if the position sounds similar, you can't predict the coworkers, the employer's culture, their relationship with customers or the myriad of factors that help an employee succeed—or not.
+Even if the position sounds similar, you can't predict the coworkers, the employer's culture, their relationship with customers, or the myriad of factors that help an employee succeed—or not.

-Good answer: When the employee worked for me, in her position with my company, she was a strong contributor whose work was appreciated.
+When the employee worked for me, in their position with my company, he or she was a strong contributor whose work was appreciated.

-Good answer: She had no weaknesses worth mentioning that affected her ability to perform her job capably when she worked for me.
+He or she had no weaknesses worth mentioning that affected their ability to perform the job capably when he or she worked for me.

-- Example Question: Why did the employee leave the position in which she reported to you?
+Why did the employee leave the position in which he or she reported to you?

-Good Answer: She sought increased responsibility and to round out her knowledge of our company and products.
+- He or she sought increased responsibility and to round out their knowledge of our company and products, or

-Good Answer: She left our organization because of personal reasons that were important to her.
+- He or she left our organization because of personal reasons that were important to them.